Workplace Bullies and Knowing How to Deal With Them

 Sadly, this is all too common.
 In this instance, you will need to tread carefully, with awareness of the office politics in play.
 So it is even more important not to lose your temper, exaggerate or "play the victim card" too hard, even if you are absolutely justified to be upset or outraged.
 Try to offer solutions.
 Request a move to a different department or some kind of barrier between you and the bully, which will protect you and still be a workable solution.

 And if none of this works?

-If your HR department, superiors and colleagues can't work with you to stop this bullying from happening then you may have to consider leaving.
+If your HR department, superiors and colleagues can't work with you to stop this bullying, you may have to consider leaving.
 But, before handing in your notice, discuss your situation with an employment law specialist.
-The Citizen's Advice Bureau will be able to put you in touch with an expert to discuss whether this constitutes Constructive Dismissal, or if you have a good reason to claim for compensation.
+The Citizen's Advice Bureau will be able to put you in touch with an expert to discuss whether this constitutes Constructive Dismissal or if you have a good reason to claim compensation.

 Don't blame yourself.
-The vast majority of us have been victims of bullying at some stage of their lives.
-Move forward and don't allow the bully to continue to cause you pain.
+The vast majority of us have been victims of bullying at some stage in our lives.
+Move forward, and don't allow the bully to continue to cause you pain.